 FINRA is planning to make MFA mandatory for all SAA and AA IARD and CRD accounts by December 2020.

 To learn more about FINRA’s MFA features and their rollout, click here.

 What Do These Updates Mean for Me?

 Chief Compliance Officers (CCOs) and Information Security Officers (ISOs) should review their SAA and AA credentials to determine how many of their employees will need to enable MFA for their IARD and CRD accounts.
-Once the SAA and AA accounts have been identified, CCOs and ISOs should review FINRA’s MFA guide and ensure that the steps and guidance they are providing for SAAs and AAs doesn’t contradict the firm’s cybersecurity policies and procedures (“P&Ps”).
-For instance, if the firm has a policy that only allows administrators to download applications on company issued smartphones or tablets, then this policy will need to be applied to setting up the MFA process for the IARD and CRD accounts.
+Once the SAA and AA accounts have been identified, CCOs and ISOs should review FINRA’s MFA guide and ensure that the steps and guidance they are providing for SAAs and AAs don’t contradict the firm’s cybersecurity policies and procedures (“P&Ps”).
+For instance, if the firm has a policy that only allows administrators to download applications on company-issued smartphones or tablets, then this policy will need to be applied to setting up the MFA process for the IARD and CRD accounts.
 Additionally, make sure that the P&Ps are updated to include information regarding the IARD and CRD MFA requirements.
-Lastly make sure that the IARD and CRS MFA credentials are noted as part of the firm’s inventory and that the MFA credentials are reviewed and tested during the firm’s annual cybersecurity risk assessment.
+Lastly, make sure that the IARD and CRS MFA credentials are noted as part of the firm’s inventory and that the MFA credentials are reviewed and tested during the firm’s annual cybersecurity risk assessment.

 Should you or your firm have questions regarding FINRA’s MFA process, questions regarding firm MFA policies for P&P manuals, and/or guidance on testing MFA policies for the purposes of a cybersecurity risk assessment, please contact us at (619) 278-0020 to schedule a consultation.
-Our legal and compliance experts are standing by to help you.
+Our compliance experts are standing by to help you.